What is hantavirus?

 A calm, sourced overview of hantavirus and Hantavirus Pulmonary Syndrome (HPS), with prevention basics and links to the CDC.

 Hantaviruses are a family of viruses spread mainly by rodents.
-In North America, some types can cause Hantavirus Pulmonary Syndrome (HPS)—a severe lung illness that can progress quickly.
+In North America, some types can cause Hantavirus Pulmonary Syndrome (HPS) — a severe lung illness that can progress quickly.
 This site summarizes what health authorities publish so you can understand risk, symptoms, and prevention; it does not replace a clinician or official guidance.
+Every page lists its sources and a last reviewed date so you can verify what you read.

 Why people look this up